 [1932, Argentina - 2019, France]

-Antonio Asis began studying art at the Escuela Nacional de Bellas Artes when he was 14 years old.
+Antonio Asis began studying art at the Escuela de Bellas Artes when he was 14 years old.
 Subsequently, at the Escuela de Bellas Artes Prilidiano Pueyrredón, he studied composition with Héctor Cartier, who encouraged the young artist to explore the principles of design as a foundation for his work.
 The class was influential for Asis, as were the after-class conversations with his classmates which continued at the Bar Splendid, a local café at the intersection of Ayacucho and la Avenida Las Heras in Buenos Aires.
-Throughout the 1940s, Asis explored abstraction and non-representational art; with the publication of Arturo magazine in 1944 and the creation of the Asociación Arte Concreto-Invención, Buenos Aires was an important site for the development of post-war abstraction, and Asis was an active member of this creative community.
+Throughout the 1940s, Asis explored abstraction and non-representational art; with the publication of Arturo magazine in 1944 and the creation of the Asociación Arte Concreto-Invención (AACI), Buenos Aires was an important site for the development of post-war abstraction, and Asis was an active member of this creative community.

 In the spring of 1956, Asis moved to Paris where he soon became part of an international circuit of kinetic artists.
 Among others, he befriended Yaacov Agam, Nicolas Schöffer, Jesús Rafael Soto, Jean Tinguely, and Victor Vasarely.
 Surrounded by this dynamic milieu, he began a series of work in which he considered how the phenomenon of light could be mediated through photography.
 Shortly afterward, he began to study vibrations between colors and the many possibilities within monochromatic compositions.
 He also began working on his iconic series of perforated metal plates superimposed over painted surfaces.
 The combination of the metal “grille” and the geometric compositions of circles and squares create a surface that seems to change and move as the viewer changes position.
-Like many of his rioplatense colleagues, Asis was deeply influenced by the ideas of Max Bill and Georges Vantongerloo, important artists and theorists of European abstraction.
-In 1971, Asis co-founded an artist group, Position, which included Carlos Agüero, Armando Durante, Hugo Demarco, and Horacio García Rossi, all Argentine artists living in Paris and all interested in movement and the vibrations of light.
+Like many of his Rioplatense colleagues, Asis was deeply influenced by the ideas of Max Bill and Georges Vantongerloo, important artists and theorists of European abstraction.
+In 1971, Asis co-founded an artist group, Groupe Position, which included Carlos Agüero, Armando Durante, Hugo Demarco, and Horacio García Rossi, all Argentine artists living in Paris, and all interested in movement and the vibrations of light.

 Cisneros Fontanals Art Foundation (CIFO), Miami, FL, USA